stealthBS/demo1-repo/AI notes.md

 - EXAMPLE : *`Use this as a style reference : "I help brands tell better stories - with strategy, emotion, and clean visuals.
 If it feels real, I'm in."`*

-Now if we combine the above prompts, then it will be like : *`asdf`*.
+Now if we combine the above prompts, then it will be like : *`You are a writing coach who helps creatives craft compelling personal bios.
+I'm a freelance photographer transitioning into brand storytelling.
+I've worked with wellness brands and startups, and I want my bio to reflect creativity, collaboration, and trust.
+Write a short bio for my website's about page.
+Keep it to one paragraph under 60 words.
+Use a warm, confident tone - avoid sounding formal or generic.
+Use this as a style reference : "I help brands tell better stories - with strategy, emotion, and clean visuals.
+If it feels real, I'm in."`*.